hhaverinen/TIES456/Task-3/README.md

 All data classes are extended from BaseData class.
 BaseData holds all the basic information which everyother resource class should have.
 Such as id, created, updated and HATEOAS links.
+Data specific attributes should all have getters and setters set when implemented.

 ## Services
 Services which actually manage resources are extended for BaseService class.